 - Photo illustrations allow more leeway in terms of editing, composition and posing than a journalistic-style photo.
 Photo illustrations should be obvious to the viewer and do not need much explanation.
 If, before publication, the question of a photo’s authenticity arises, efforts should be made to clarify that it is an illustration.

-- If in doubt, contact Sam Thomas, digital content strategist, by emailing firstname.lastname@example.org.
+- If in doubt, contact Kasey Funderburg, digital content strategist, by emailing firstname.lastname@example.org.

 Accurately fill out metadata as best you can for each finalized photo before submission to the UT System Office of Communications and Marketing